Bentonville Sex Crimes Lawyer

 The penalties for sex crimes in Arkansas vary depending on the specific offense, but they can be pretty severe.
 Some examples of sex crimes in Arkansas and their potential penalties include:

-• Possession of child pornography is a Class C felony, punishable by 3 to 10 years imprisonment in the Arkansas Department of Correction and a fine not to exceed $10,000.
+- Possession of child pornography: Class C felony, punishable by 3 to 10 years imprisonment in the Arkansas Department of Correction and a fine not to exceed $10,000.

 It's important to note that these penalties are subject to change, depending on the case and details of the crime.
 Additionally, some people convicted of sex crimes may also be required to register as sex offenders, which can have significant long-term consequences.